Cadifam/DBCFinalProject/README.md

 ## Testing the Model:

     #Load libraries
         -import numpy as np
         -import pandas as pd

--import pickle
+-       import pickle

   -load the saved model
   -Load applicant Data to predict status (Approve/Reject) of application

   #Models's verdict
   -if prediction >= 0.5, applicant is in a good financial standing to pay back loan; therefore "Approve" -if prediction <= 0.5, applicant is not in a good financial standing to pay back loan; therefore "Reject"